crosstalkio/webrtc-android-cloudbuild/README.md

 # WebRTC Android on Google Cloud Build

-This project builds WebRTC Android within only 20 mins by leveraging the 32 CPUs VM provided by [Cloud Build](https://cloud.google.com/cloud-build).
-And thanks God that Google offers 2 hours of free build time per day.
+This project builds WebRTC Android and publishes maven package to [bintray](https://bintray.com) within about 20 mins.
+It leverages the 32 CPUs VM provided by [Cloud Build](https://cloud.google.com/cloud-build), and thanks God that Google offers 2 hours of free build time per day.

 ## Build on Cloud